 Thankfully, these stairs are a relatively short climb!

 Back at the ticket hall, we had just enough time to take a few more pictures.
-The ticket hall seen on the right-hand wall was also constructed for filming purposes.
-This room is placed on top of one of the disused lift shafts; the actual original ticket hall being located around the corner.
+The replacement ticket office is placed on top of one of the disused lift shafts; the actual original ticket hall being located around the corner.
 The main difference between this image and the one taken in 2022 is the wearing of much heavier clothing in 2013, owing to the tour occurring much later in the year.

 The lift car indicators were pointed out at this stage.
 Curiously, both indicators were located at the bottom of their respective tracks, which would signify that both cars were at the lower level; however, as can be seen, both were, in fact at ticket hall level!